Car Insurance for Minivans

 Look for family-friendly discounts

-Some insurers offer savings for features that are common in minivans, like lane assist, blind spot warnings or rear-seat reminders.
+Some insurers offer savings for features common in minivans, like lane assist, blind spot warnings or rear-seat reminders.
 Ask about discounts for safety tech or good student drivers if you share your vehicle with a teen.

 6. 6